1991 Bangladesh cyclone: Background and preparations

 Until 2004, tropical cyclones were not named in the north Indian Ocean.
 Through its role as Regional Specialized Meteorological Center, the IMD issued warnings on the storm, designating it Super Cyclonic Storm BoB 1.
 The agency tracked the storm using satellite imagery, radar, and other meteorological stations.
 The JTWC, providing warnings and support to American military interests, designated the storm as Tropical Cyclone 02B, and also referred to it as a "super cyclone".
 Although the cyclone was officially unnamed, documents from the United States Agency for International Development and the United States Army referred to the storm as Cyclone Marian.
 Time magazine referred to the storm as Cyclone Gorky.

 The Bay of Bengal is prone to large storm surges, which is the rise in sea water accompanying a cyclone landfall.
 The low-lying coast of Bangladesh along the Bay of Bengal is heavily populated, with at least 120 million people.
-In 1970, a cyclone struck Bangladesh and killed at least 300,000 people.
+In 1970, a cyclone struck the then East Pakistan (currently Bangladesh) and killed at least 300,000 people.

 Before the cyclone moved ashore, an estimated 2–3 million people evacuated the Bangladeshi coast.
 In a survey by the American Centers for Disease Control and Prevention, the main reason more people did not evacuate was underestimating the severity of the cyclone.
 The JTWC maintained contact with the American embassy in Bangladesh's capital Dhaka, assuring that it would not have to be evacuated due to a projected track farther southeast.